scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 * Unreliable detection of book covers
   * Leads to extensive and unrealistic work load for taking multiple photographs of all books in different lighting conditions.
   * A better AI for recognizing images/items is needed, so that automated adding of target images from API's can be done.
-* No real wayfinding or localization
+* Lacks proper wayfinding or localization
-  * A persistent point cloud mesh is the only realistic solutions for libraries with a limited budget
+  * A persistent point cloud mesh is a better solution than having potentially hundreds of target images that users have to get up and close to.

 As side-note on accessibility: A web based platform that can seamlessly be integrated into a web page without having to install an app will ease accessiblity and promt usage, such as Google's [ARCore](https://developers.google.com/ar/) and Apple's [ARKit](https://developer.apple.com/arkit/).
 Currently (as of late 2018) they have not come far enough for this purpose, but might well have in a few years.